nicolasduminil/50-shades-of-rest/classic/README.md

 the request's body.
 If HTTP filters or interceptors are present, then they will be executed, after which the endpoint aimed at processing the request will be looked up.
-Once this endpoint found, it will be invoked, the request is processed and the result captured in a HTTP response that will be sent back to the consumer.
+Once this endpoint found, it will be invoked, the request is processed and the result is captured in a HTTP response that will be sent back to the consumer.

 As we can see, the described process is eminently synchronous.
 It implies that the same single thread is used for the entire request processing lifetime.
 This